The Best Preschools & Kindergartens In Hong Kong

 Ages: 6 months-5 years

-Curriculum: Each YCIS ECE class has an experienced Early Years team comprising at least one English-language and one Chinese-language teacher, who support the child-led, play-based learning of individual children.
-YCIS creates a stimulating, child-centred learning environment in a bilingual, multicultural setting.
+Curriculum: Each Yew Chung International School (YCIS) Early Childhood Education class has an experienced Early Years team comprising at least one English-language and one Chinese-language teacher, who support the child-led, play-based learning environment in a multicultural setting.

 Language options: English and Chinese with a bilingual focus.

-Campus and facilities: YCIS features music rooms, libraries, an exercise room and outdoor playgrounds.
+Campus and facilities: Features music rooms, libraries, an exercise room and outdoor playgrounds.

-Competitive advantage: The YCIS kindergarten programme was established more than eight decades ago in Hong Kong, which initiated many practices.
-Through worldwide education research, the highly experienced teaching staff deliver programmes that are progressive, up-to-date and well balanced for children seeking admission into top primary schools.
+Competitive advantage: The YCIS kindergarten programme was established more than eight decades ago in Hong Kong.
+Through worldwide education research, the highly experienced teaching staff deliver programmes that are progressive, up-to-date and well-balanced for children seeking admission into top primary schools.

 3 Somerset Road, Kowloon Tong, ycis-hk.com